VOXEL-MAN

 Virtual training simulators not only overcome the lack of preparates, but offer further advantages especially for young residents.
 Difficult parts of an intervention may be practiced over and over again at any time, without special preparations or the need for disposable materials.
 The position of structures at risk can be much better understood using various visualization techniques.
 Through an automatic evaluation, the training success can be monitored and visualized as learning curves.

-The effectiveness of our training simulators has been demonstrated in several independent studies .
+The effectiveness of our training simulators is demonstrated by numerous independent validation studies .

 Technical background